A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Complex gradients and uniqueness for twisted K ahler-Einstein equations

 Hence $\partial^\psi v=0$.
 Moreover, our assumption that $H^1$ vanishes implies that the $\dbar$-closed form $v\wedge\omega=\dbar w$ for some $(n,0)$-form $w$.
 Therefore

 Thus $v$ and $V$ must be zero which completes the proof. \end{proof}

-We shall next see that the same conclusion holds if we only assume that our metric is such that $e^{-\psi}$ is locally integrable (i e $\psi$ is 'klt') if we assume that the curvature current is semipositive. \begin{prop} Let $L$ be a holomorphic line bundle over the compact K\"ahler manifold $X$, and let $\psi$ be a metric on $L$ such that $i\ddbar\psi\geq 0$ and $e^{-\psi}$ is locally integrable.
+We shall next see that the same conclusion holds if we only assume that our metric is such that $e^{-\psi}$ is locally integrable if we assume that the curvature current is semipositive. \begin{prop} Let $L$ be a holomorphic line bundle over the compact K\"ahler manifold $X$, and let $\psi$ be a metric on $L$ such that $i\ddbar\psi\geq 0$ and $e^{-\psi}$ is locally integrable.
 Assume that

 and

 Assume also that $V$ is a holomorphic vector field on $X$ such that

 Then $V=0$. \end{prop} For the proof we need a technical lemma which is a little bit more delicate than it seems at first glance.
 Recall that when $\psi$ is smooth we have defined the expression $\partial^\psi v$ as